vitaliemaldur/vitaliemaldur.github.io/README.md

 To deploy the changes to [vitalie.xyz](https://vitalie.xyz) webiste, just push the changes to the `master` branch and the `deploy` action configured will take care of the rest.

 ## Adding new posts or pages
-To add a new post add a new `markdown` file to the folder `/content/posts`.
+To add a new post, add a new `markdown` file to the folder `/content/posts`.
 Frontmatter fields to be considered are:
 ```
 title: Title of the post
 date: "2016-09-01T23:46:37.121Z"